kittenvr/LLMCoder/README.md

 ## Purpose

-LLMCoder is a tool designed to streamline the process of code modification using Large Language Models (LLMs).
+LLMCoder is a tool designed to streamline the process of code modification using Large Language Models (LLMs), especially for Claude.
 It allows you to:

 1. Paste your source code and generate line-numbered versions.
 2. Use a custom Markdown diff format to guide LLMs in generating code modifications.